Fort Worth Star-Telegram: History

-In May 1905, Amon G. Carter accepted a job as an advertising space salesman in Fort Worth.
-A few months later, he agreed to help finance and run a new newspaper in town.
-The Fort Worth Star printed its first newspaper on February 1, 1906, with Carter as the advertising manager, and Louis J. Wortham as its first editor.
+In May 1905, Amon G. Carter accepted a job as an advertising space salesman for the new newspaper The Fort Worth Star.
+She printed her first newspaper on February 1, 1906, with Carter as the advertising manager, and Louis J. Wortham as its first editor.

+The Financier and President of the Fort Worth Star was Colonel Paul Waples, head of the Waples Platter Company and instrumental in nearly all of early Fort Worth institutions.

-The Star lost money, and was in danger of going bankrupt when Carter had an audacious idea: raise additional money and purchase his newspaper's main competition, the Fort Worth Telegram.
+The Star lost money, and was in danger of going bankrupt when Carter, and Wortham went to Waples.
+He cut a check for the additional funds and purchased his newspaper's main competition, the Fort Worth Telegram.
 In November 1908, the Star purchased the Telegram for $100,000, and the two newspapers combined on January 1, 1909, into the Fort Worth Star-Telegram.

+Paul Waples was the President of the Star Telegram publishing company and Chairman of the Board when he was tragically killed in an Interurban accident at his estate in Arlington Nov 16, 1916.
+Amon Carter and Louis Wortham were pall bearers Paul Waples, who left a significant legacy which is notated on a Plaque dedicated to his memory at the Star Telegram building in Fort Worth.

-From 1923 until after World War II, the Star-Telegram was distributed over one of the largest circulation areas of any newspaper in the South, serving not just Fort Worth but also West Texas, New Mexico and western Oklahoma.
+Carter took the ball and From 1923 until after World War II, the Star-Telegram was distributed over one of the largest circulation areas of any newspaper in the South, serving not just Fort Worth, but also West Texas, New Mexico, and western Oklahoma.
 The newspaper created WBAP in 1922 and Texas' first television station, WBAP-TV, in 1948.

+In August 2024, the newspaper announced it would reduce its number of weekly print editions to three a week: Wednesdays, Fridays, and Sundays.

 Market

-The Star-Telegram’s circulation area is the Fort Worth/Arlington metro area (four counties) and 14 surrounding counties.
+The Star-Telegram's circulation area is the Fort Worth/Arlington metro area (four counties) and 14 surrounding counties.
 The newspaper's primary market is the four-county Fort Worth/Arlington metro area, as well as the Dallas and Fort Worth suburb of Grand Prairie.
-The Fort Worth/Arlington metro area is the western part of the fourth-largest U.S. metropolitan area, the Dallas/Fort Worth/Arlington Combined Statistical Area.
+The Fort Worth/Arlington metro area is the western part of the fourth-largest U.S. metropolitan area, the Dallas/Fort Worth/Arlington combined statistical area.
 Fort Worth/Arlington ranks 29th most populous as a metro area.